What happens if the person you lend your vehicle to gets into an accident?

 If they don’t have a valid driver’s licence

-If you argue that you had no knowledge of their license’s invalidity, then it’s possible your insurance company takes that into consideration.
+If you argue that you had no knowledge of their license’s invalidity, then it’s possible your insurance company will take that into consideration.

 If they use your vehicle frequently